Tax Guide for Membership Fees

 Overview

 Membership fees are payments made to obtain access to benefits and services offered by an organization or business.
-Memberships and subscriptions are increasingly common in today's business environment.
 They provide a consistent revenue stream while offering members access to exclusive benefits and services.
 This guide provides easily accessible information to assist you in understanding your sales and use tax obligations related to membership fees.

 Application of Tax to Membership Fees

-Membership fees related to the anticipated retail sale of tangible personal property (merchandise) are generally subject to tax (Regulation 1584), unless there is an applicable exemption or exclusion.
+Membership fees related to the anticipated retail sale of tangible personal property (merchandise) are generally subject to tax (Regulation 1584).
 Such fees are taxable when:

-• The retailer sells its products only to members and the membership fee exceeds a nominal amount of $70 or less per year (subject to increase), or
+• The retailer sells its products only to members and the membership fee exceeds a nominal amount of (subject to periodic increase) as of January 1, 2026, or

-• No matter the amount of membership fee, the retailer sells its products for a lower price to members than to non-members.
+• The retailer sells its products for a lower price to members than to non-members, regardless of the membership fee amount.

-Membership fees not related to anticipated retail sales of taxable merchandise are not taxable.
+Membership fees not related to anticipated retail sales of subject to tax merchandise are not taxable.
 This includes situations where:

-1. The membership fee is primarily for the receipt of services and any merchandise transferred is incidental to the services.
+1. The membership fee is primarily for services and any merchandise transferred is incidental to the services.

 2. A member does not purchase any taxable merchandise during the period covered by the membership.